Vishnu: The Divine Preserver of the Hindu Universe

 - In the Vedas: He is mentioned as a solar deity.

-- In the Vishnu Purana: This text describes in detail his stories, glories and role as sustainer of the universe and defender of the dharma.
+- In the Vishnu Purana: This text describes in detail his stories, glories, and role as the sustainer of the universe and defender of dharma.

 Divine Functions

-- Preservation of the cosmic order (dharma).
+- Preservation of cosmic order (dharma).

-- Protection of the devout and the righteous.
+- Protection of devotees and the righteous.

 Sacred Texts